marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 The patch should apply successfully.
 The changes must be committed with dpkg-source --commit (it is not possible to compile the new package until then).
 This will create the "official" patch out of the differences in the codebase.
-When committing, a description of the fix must be entered: this will be appended on the top of the .patch file.
+When committing, a description of the fix must be entered: this will be appended on top of the .patch file.
 In order to modify the changelog, dch can be used, which is part of devscripts in Debian.